 Within the Investment and Infrastructure Group (IIWG), the Global Infrastructure Connectivity Alliance was launched with a Vision Statement drafted by the World Bank Group, who also serves as a secretariat for this Alliance.
-The Alliance is meant to enhance synergy and cooperation among various infrastructure connectivity programs, and should work closely with the Global Infrastructure Hub, OECD, other multilateral development banks (MDBs), and interested G20 members to support its activities19.
+The Alliance is meant to enhance synergy and cooperation among various infrastructure connectivity programs, and should work closely with the Global Infrastructure Hub, OECD, other multilateral development banks (MDBs), and interested G20 members to support its activities23.

-Under Chinese leadership of the G20 IIWG in 2016, the MDBs unanimously endorsed a Joint Declaration of Aspirations on actions to support infrastructure investments 20, which includes "quantitative ambitions for high quality projects" from each MDB.
-The Global Infrastructure Hub was tasked to work with the MDBs to assess internal incentives with regard to crowding in private finance and to report to the IIWG in December 2016.
+Under Chinese leadership of the G20 IIWG in 2016, the MDBs unanimously endorsed a Joint Declaration of Aspirations on actions to support infrastructure investments24, which includes "quantitative ambitions for high quality projects" from each MDB.
+The Global Infrastructure Hub was tasked to work with the MDBs to assess internal incentives with regard to crowding in private finance and to report to the IIWG in December 2016, however, the IIWG is currently considered dormant.

-3.3 The Incoming German Presidency
+3.3 The German Presidency

-During the 2015 G7 process and the summit in Schloss Elmau, German leadership contributed significantly to the landmark statement on "a decarbonization of the global economy over the course of this century" and a global energy transition by 2050, generating momentum for the UNFCCC later that year.
+During the 2015 G7 process and the summit at Schloss Elmau, German leadership contributed significantly to the landmark statement on achieving "decarbonization of the global economy over the course of this century" and a global energy transition by 2050, generating momentum for the UNFCCC later that year.
 The German G20 presidency presents a chance to build on that legacy, and push for strategic climate and energy action that facilitates the implementation of the Paris Agreement.
+The German Government decided to put climate change and the global energy transition prominently on the G20 agenda, and aims at developing a joint action plan on climate and energy.
+They also stress the importance of the G20 as a multilateral forum that contributes to prosperity, stability and security worldwide by ensuring international cooperation and openness.
+Given the recent changes in the international political landscape, the outcome of this years' G20 is regarded highly uncertain.
+A strong statement supporting the implementation of both the Agenda 2030 and the PA would be a valuable first step in reassuring the global community about the future course of the major economies.